itzikmoalem/Primes-Between-Nums/README.md

 # Primes-Between-Nums
-This program receives 2 numbers and prints all the prime numbers between them
+This program receives 2 numbers and prints all the prime numbers between them.